Troubleshoot: Boost Wi-Fi

 Note: If you are an Optik TV customer, keep your set top box (STB) plugged into your modem to maintain your TV service.

-I don’t see the blue light during installation
+I don’t see the blue light during install

 What color light do you see?